Helpmepeet/nanoGPT/README.md

 | 2 | AdamW Optimizer | Actual words appear; structure improves. |
 | 3 | Dropout | Better generalization; reduced overfitting. |
 | **Final** | **Longer Training** | **Coherent Shakespearean style and formatting.** |

----

-### Pro-Tips for your Graphs:

-1. **Label your Axes:** Ensure the Y-axis is "Loss" and the X-axis is "Iterations" or "Epochs."
-2. **Color Code:** Use one color for *Training Loss* and another for *Val Loss*.
-3. **Scale:** Keep the Y-axis scale (e.g., 0 to 4.0) consistent across all images so the viewer can visually see the loss dropping from Version 1 to the Final Version.